 -an NDP ACK frame with the Relayed Frame field set to 1 and the Duration Indication field set to 1 and the Duration field set to a nonzero value

-A flow-controlled STA may resume transmission of data frames addressed to the flow-controlling STA that had previously suspended transmission after the expiration of the time indicated in the Suspend Duration field of a Flow Suspend, TACK, BATSTACK frame or in the Duration field of an NDP ACK frame.
+A flow-controlled STA may resume transmission of data frames addressed to the flow-controlling STA that had previously suspended transmission after the expiration of the time indicated in the Suspend Duration field of a Flow Suspend, TACK, BAT, or STACK frame or in the Duration field of an NDP ACK frame.

 A flow-controlling STA may send a Flow Resume action frame with a unicast or broadcast address in the RA field to cancel any outstanding flow sSuspend Duration time for the flow-controlling STA identified by the TA field of the Flow Resume action frame.